hodinsay/Solar-Shade-E-commerce-Website-Design/README.md

-# Solar Shade - Ecommerce Site Template
+# Solar Shade - E-commerce Website Design

-This is a sample Ecommerce website template.
-This website template could be utilize to sell sunglasses.
+This is a sample E-commerce website design.
+This website design could be utilize as a template layout for selling sunglasses online.

 **Link to project**: